 I don’t recommend you splurge on a product just because it has argireline yet.
 But if you really want to give it a try, go with The Ordinary Argireline Solution 10%.
-It has enough argireline to work (it uses the same concentration as the studies), it’s water-based and is dirty cheap.
+It has enough argireline to work (it uses the same concentration as the studies), it’s water-based, and is affordable.
 Just saying.

 The Bottom Line